 Receiving a drug charge in Pennsylvania can have lasting consequences that alter the course of your life permanently.
 Drug charges in Pennsylvania arise from being in possession of an illicit controlled substance.
 Depending on the type of substance in possession, the amount you possess, your intent in controlling the substance and your previous convictions, drug charges can range in severity.
 No matter the situation, drug charges are not something to take lightly.

-If you or a loved one recently received a drug charge, you should consider contacting a drug crime attorney as soon as possible.
+If you or a loved one recently received a drug charge, you should consider contacting a drug crime lawyer as soon as possible.
 Without representation, you may be charged to the full extent of your drug charge.
 An experienced attorney can help you build a defense and work towards getting your charges dropped or reduced.
 The right attorney can be the difference in receiving a minor charge or having your whole life derailed by jail time and costly fines.
 Attorneys at SMT Legal have experience dealing with all types of drug charges.
-Utilizing a blend of aggression and compassion, SMT Legal Attorneys will do everything possible to ensure the best outcome in your drug charge.
+Utilizing a blend of aggression and compassion, SMT Legal attorneys will do everything possible to ensure the best outcome in your drug charge.

 Common PA Drug Charges

 There is a multitude of potential drug charges to face in Pennsylvania.
 Each range in severity of consequences.
 Some common charges include marijuana possession, paraphernalia, and felony drug charges.